JoshaMunnik/UF-typescript/README.md

 It exists of code snippets found on the internet and conversions from other libraries.

-The code in this repository does not depend on any other libraries (like react or nodejs).
+The code in this repository does not depend on any other libraries.

 ## Installation